 Somedays I cannot believe I am that woman – living the dream, accomplishing my mission (thanks to ALL of you), and fulfilling my desire to help families with their nutritional needs for good health, family stability, and a child’s success in school.

-For those who don’t know me, my name is Zeina Zein-Wolland, Founder of Mobile School Pantry - friends and family call me "Z"!
+For those who don’t know me, my name is Zeina Zein-Wolland, Founder of Mobile School Pantry – most people call me, “Z”!

 When I was in my early 20’s I began working at our local food bank, Feeding South Florida (FSF).
 My role was to visit soup kitchens and food pantries in Broward and Monroe County during distributions to the community.
 Visiting these sites opened my eyes to the faces of hunger, and I was forever changed.
 There were several woman and children in lines – working parents, single parents and veterans.
 I was shocked and infuriated that children and families, here in South Florida, were going to bed hungry.